nicktfranklin/nicktfranklin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a scientist working in machine learning and cognitive science.
+I am a scientist working in machine learning.

-My research focus is on machine learning and computational models of intelligence, and I am deeply interested in how both people and machines learn.
-My reaserch includes neural networks, reinforcement learning, and generative models.

 Currently, I am a Senior Scientist at Flagship Pioneering.
 Previously, I was a postdoctoral researcher at Harvard University, working in the [Computational Cognitive Neuroscience Lab](https://gershmanlab.com) working with Sam Gershman.
 I recieved my PhD in Cognitive Science from Brown University, where I worked with [Michael J. Frank](https://www.lnccbrown.com).

+My research focus is on machine learning and computational models of intelligence, and I am deeply interested in how both people and machines learn.
+My reaserch includes neural networks, reinforcement learning, and generative models.

 I'm split my time between Brooklyn and Cambridge.
 I enjoy surfing, reading and hanging out with my family.
 In that picture of me playing chess, I am losing badly.